1heidi/nar_persistent/README_Illinois_Data_Bank_Archive_Date_TDB.txt

 * Please read the associated openly available research article for context, additional details, and results:

-  * Imker, Heidi (2018): Who Bears the Burden of Long-Lived Molecular Biology Databases? bioRxiv, TBD
+  * Imker, Heidi (2018): Who Bears the Burden of Long-Lived Molecular Biology Databases? bioRxiv, (see Illinois Data Bank page for link)

 * The archived dataset that accompanies the preprint is also available at:

   * Imker, Heidi (2018): Funders and Operators of Long-Lived Molecular Biology Databases.
-University of Illinois at Urbana-Champaign.
-TBD
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-3993338_V1

 ### KEYWORDS